Lemon-Chad/jpizza-docs/source/libs.md

     - `"I"` -> Italic
     - `"P"` -> Plain
 - `setBackgroundColor<color>` : Sets the background to the given color.
+- `lockSize<bool>` : Disables/enables the ability to resize the window.

 ### Rendering